 - Grant amounts range from $100 to $500 for an individual or a maximum of $1500 for a team or organization.

-- Grant guidelines and application are available for download here.
+- Grant online application and guidelines are available here.

 - For more information, contact the Office of Engagement administrative assistant.